 It’s time to start worrying about smartphone security.

 Your smartphone is full of personal and professional information that cyber crooks would love to get their hands on.
-Mobile banking and other phone-based financial services are becoming increasingly popular – 45 million people are expected to use mobile banking by 2014.
+Mobile banking and other phone-based financial services are becoming increasingly popular – 39 percent of smartphone users use mobile banking, according to 2015 study done by the Federal Reserve.

 Yet most smartphones are completely unprotected, and most people use them with less security savvy than they would a desktop computer, according to this article from CNN Money.